google/digitalbuildings/tools/README.md

   * [ABEL](./abel/README.md) generates from/to Google spreadsheet/[Building Configuration](../ontology/docs/building_config.md).
   * [Explorer](./explorer/README.md) allows users to explorer the ontology types and their associated fields.
   * [Instance Validator](./validators/instance_validator/README.md) allows users to validate a concrete instance of the ontology (i.e., a building configuration file).
-    * A sub-function of the Instance Validator is to also [validate telemetry messages](./validators/instance_validator/README.md#telemetry-validation) corresponding to entity blocks in a building configuration file.
+    * A sub-function of the Instance Validator is to also validate telemetry messages for each reporting entity in the building configuration file using [Telemetry Validator](./validators/instance_validator/README.md#telemetry-validation).
   * [Ontology Validator](./validators/ontology_validator/README.md) allows users to validate a local version of the YAML ontology upon a change or an extension.

 ## Digital Buildings Toolkit

-The Digital Buildings Toolkit provides a centralized method for interfacing with all of the tools contained within the Digital Buildings Repository.
+The Digital Buildings Toolkit provides a centralized method for interfacing with the following Digital Buildings tools:
+  * Instance Validator (with optional Telemetry Validator)
+  * GUID generator

+There are currently two methods for interacting with the Toolkit: the Toolkit Web Application (currently in alpha) and the Toolkit Command Line Interface (CLI).

 ### Toolkit Web Application

 The [web-based toolkit application](dbo-toolkit-app.azurewebsites.net) also exists to provide a user-friendly interface to all of the Digital Buildings tools.
 **Note:** Curently, the Toolkit Web Application only supports the Instance Validatr.
 The team plans to support other tools in the near future.

-### Install
+### Toolkit CLI Installation

 To install please follow the instructions below.